ukyo/jsziptools/README.md

 .then(wait)
 .then(wait);

-jz.utils.waterfall(
-  wait.bind(null, 1000),
-  wait,
-  wait,
-  wait
-);

-// all async functions return "Deferred" jz.utils.load('foo.zip')
+// all async functions return "Promise" jz.utils.load('foo.zip')
 .then(jz.zip.unzip)
 .then(function(reader) {